jhuang02/EcommerceProject/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) error (all plain text):
-  - If the username and password query parameters aren't provided, sends an error with the message: 'Missing one or more of the required params'.
+  - If the username and password query parameters aren't provided, sends an error with the message: 'Yikes.
+Username doesn't exist!'.
 - Possible 500 (server error) error (all plain text):
   - 'An error occurred on the server.
 Try again later.'